microsoft/nni/docs/en_US/GeneralNasInterfaces.md

 ## General tuning algorithms for NAS

-We have generalized the RL controller of ENAS.
-It could deal with almost all the search space expressed through our defined programming interface.
-Of course, it is hard to make it perform good on every search space, we expect efforts from community to design and implement better NAS algorithms.
+Like hyperparameter tuning, a relatively general algorithms for NAS is required.
+The general programming interface makes this task easier to some extent.
+We have a RL-based tuner algorithm for NAS from our contributors.
+We expect efforts from community to design and implement better NAS algorithms.

-[__TODO__] Detail of this RL controller.
+[__TODO__] More tuning algorithms for NAS.

 ## Export best neural architecture and code

-After the NNI experiment is done, users could run `nnictl experiment export --code` to export the trial code with the best neural architecture.
+[__TODO__] After the NNI experiment is done, users could run `nnictl experiment export --code` to export the trial code with the best neural architecture.

 ## Conclusion and Future work